uhlryk/electron-react-seed/README.md

  * app
    * frontend - frontend app used in electron renderer process
      * components - should contain all sharable react components
      * modules - each module should be in named folder.
-It contain example component called *tasks*
+It contains example component called *tasks*
      * reducers - directory for global reducers
        * index.js - root reducer
      * translations - directory for translations